janhohenheim/avian_interpolation/readme.md

 ## Limitations

 - Disables transform syncing, i.e. Avian's feature of translating [`Transform`] to its internal representation and vice versa.
-  - If you still want to have your [`Transform`] changed as if you had transform syncing enabled, set [`InterpolationMode::None`] for that entity.
-    This will use the last available physics transform as the interpolation source instead.
   - In practice, this means that you can *not* directly modify the [`Transform`] component of any rigid body anymore.
     Use [`Position`] and [`Rotation`] instead. [`Transform`] is a purely aesthetic component and should not be modified for physics.
     Depending on your point of view, this is actually a feature ;)
+  - You can still read the [`Transform`] of anything just as you would always do, if you want.
+  - If you still want to have your [`Transform`] changed as if you had transform syncing enabled, set [`InterpolateTransformFields::translation`] or [`InterpolateTransformFields::rotation`] to [`InterpolationMode::Last`] for that entity.
+    This will use the last available physics transform as the interpolation source instead.
 - Assumes [`PhysicsSchedule`] is left at its default value of [`FixedPostUpdate`].
 - Assumes that all entities with [`Position`] will also have [`Rotation`] and vice versa.
 - Assumes [`RigidBody`]s will not form hierarchies with other [`RigidBody`]s.